 Interested in hourly forecast?
 Get the app

 Surat Thani is a small city in the southern region of Thailand with an area of just under 69 square kilometers, situated approximately 651km away from the capital city of Bangkok.
 It is not well known for its tourism, offering no major attractions and is often used as a hub for tourists to move onto other destinations such as Ko Samui and Ko Pha Ngan.
 It has a strong US AQI ranking, coming in consistently with good ratings.
-In regards to the level of PM2.5 in the air, it falls between both good and moderate classification, with good ratings requiring a very low number between 10 to 12µg/m³ to be labelled as such.
+In regards to the level of PM2.5 in the air, it falls between both good and moderate classification according to the US Air Quality Index, with "good" ratings requiring a low number between 0 to 12 µg/m³ to be labelled as such.

-In 2019 the yearly average reading of PM2.5 in the air (particulate matter of 2.5 or less micrometers across) was recorded at 16.6 µg/m³, putting it at the lower end of a ‘moderate’ air quality rating.
-This means that the level of smoke and pollution in Surat Thani would be fairly low, as this reading is only 6.6µg/m³ away from finding its way into the ‘good’ rating bracket.
+In 2019 the yearly average reading of PM2.5 in the air (particulate matter of 2.5 or less micrometers across) was recorded at 16.6 µg/m³, putting it at the lower end of a ‘moderate’ US AQI rating.
+This means that the level of smoke and pollution in Surat Thani would be fairly low, as this reading is only 6.6 µg/m³ away from finding its way into the ‘good’ rating bracket.
 Its coastal location and geographical terrain would offer it a good natural defense against the build of smoke and other pollution, as well as a distinct lack of tourists.
-However, whilst tourism may fail to find root in the city itself, it is important to note that as a travel hub to the islands nearby, this will indicate a higher level of human traffic coming in and out of the city as people travel to and from their destination, thus pushing levels of pollution up, higher than they may be without this mass movement.
-However due to COVID-19 in 2020 this would have drastically reduced the amount of people moving through Surat Thani.
+However, whilst tourism may fail to find root in the city itself, it is important to note that as a travel hub to the islands nearby, this indicates a higher level of human traffic coming in and out of the city as people travel to and from their destination, thus pushing levels of pollution up, higher than they may be without this mass movement.
+However due to COVID-19 in 2020 this may have drastically reduced the amount of people moving through Surat Thani.

-As mentioned before, the main causes of pollution in this city would be the emissions from cars and buses, as well as the fumes put out from the boats used, due to it being a coastal city.
-The boats would have a major role in ferrying tourists to and from the nearby islands, as well as being used by locals for their own livelihoods such as fishing and general travel through the numerous waterways, canals and floating markets that the city contains, somewhat similar to Bangkok in those regards.
+The main causes of pollution in this city are the emissions from cars and buses, as well as the fumes put out from the boats used, due to it being a coastal city.
+The boats have a major role in ferrying tourists to and from the nearby islands, as well as being used by locals for their own livelihoods such as fishing and general travel through the numerous waterways, canals and floating markets that the city contains, somewhat similar to Bangkok in those regards.

-Alongside the boats and other vehicular emissions, Surat Thani would no doubt be afflicted by the haze that plagues the rest of Thailand caused by the burning of organic materials in forest areas and farmland, a problem that afflicts many South East Asian countries due to the continued use of ‘slash and burn’ farming techniques, despite them being highly illegal.
-However as previously mentioned, the seaside location may provide a relief from a build up of smog and haze that other cities suffer from, with strong coastal winds offering a much-needed respite that landlocked cities do not get the benefit of, hence why it came in at a 2019 PM2.5 ranking of 64th place, out of 68 recorded cities.
+Alongside the boats and other vehicular emissions, Surat Thani is afflicted by the haze that plagues the rest of Thailand caused by the burning of organic materials in forest areas and farmland, a problem that afflicts many South East Asian countries due to the continued use of ‘slash and burn’ farming techniques, despite them being highly illegal.
+However, the seaside location may provide a relief from a build up of smog and haze that other cities suffer from, with strong coastal winds offering a much-needed respite that landlocked cities do not get the benefit of, hence why it came in at a 2019 PM2.5 ranking of 64th place, out of 68 recorded cities.

-Phuket comes in as the least polluted and cleanest city in terms of air quality, with a 2019 average PM2.5 reading of 11.4µg/m³, putting it as the only city in Thailand to come in with a yearly average rating that falls into the ‘good’ grouping, which requires a reading between 10 to 12 µg/m³ to achieve.
+Phuket comes in as the least polluted and cleanest city in terms of air quality, with a 2019 average PM2.5 reading of 11.4 µg/m³, putting it as the only city in Thailand to come in with a yearly average rating that falls into the ‘good’ grouping, which requires a reading between 0 to 12 µg/m³ to achieve.
 As such, Phuket came in at 68th place, the lowest ranked city out of all 68 registered.